-Electric Car-Charging Network ChargePoint Gets $50 Million in Funding
+Electric Car-Charging Network ChargePoint Gets $50 Million in Funding The company now has money to expand beyond the 27,000 public charging stations it operates.

 Electric vehicle charging network ChargePoint said on Tuesday it had received an additional $50 million in funding to allow the Silicon Valley company to expand beyond its current 27,000 public charging stations.